thejamiegc/SP2-Udvikling_af_store_systemer/README.md

 # SP2-Udvikling_af_store_systemer

 ## The project board
-We chose to use a kanban board as our templete becuase we have worked with kanban boards before and find them easy to use.
+We chose to use Github Projects as a remote kanban board this also being the base for our template, As we already are familiar with the concept from working with them in the past, and find them intuitive and easy to use.

 ## Issuses
 Issuse are the tasks we will work on during the project.
 This means any work done should be made into an issuse.
 In other words issuses are our features, bugfixes and documentation tasks.
 These types of tasks will be made into labels this way telling dfferent issuses apart.
 If an issuse has multiple steps we will create suptasks inside the issuse.
 We will use draft issuse to contain our user stories.
 This way we know what user stories we are working on in this current sprint.
 Draft issuse will not leave the backlog.